-The study of language attitudes towards Catalan and Spanish in regions where both languages coexist is not recent and it has been done from many different perspectives, such as education (Díaz-Torrent et al., 2014; Huguet, 2001; Huguet & Biscarri Gassió, 1995; Huguet & Sulis, 1997; Janés et al., 2008; Lapresta Rey et al., 2010), immigration and ethnic origin (Estors Sastre, 2014; Iglesias, 2010; Larrea Mendizabal, 2017; Querol & Huguet, 2010), age (Joan i Marí, 2010; Ubalde, 2013) and family (Huguet, 2005), among others.
+The study of language attitudes towards Catalan and Spanish in regions where both languages coexist is not recent and it has approached from many different perspectives, such as education (Díaz-Torrent et al., 2014; Huguet, 2001; Huguet & Biscarri Gassió, 1995; Huguet & Sulis, 1997; Janés et al., 2008; Lapresta Rey et al., 2010), immigration and ethnic origin (Estors Sastre, 2014; Iglesias, 2010; Larrea Mendizabal, 2017; Querol & Huguet, 2010), age (Joan i Marí, 2010; Ubalde, 2013) and family (Huguet, 2005), among others.
 However, the vast majority of these studies have been carried out in Catalonia, with only a few exceptions in other Catalan and Spanish-speaking regions.

 With respect to the Balearic Islands, research that has explored these issues has done so from a variety of perspectives.

-In the first place, we would find those studies that have explored the linguistic uses and attitudes of the young people of the Balearic Islands towards Catalan and Spanish.
-Within this category, we should highlight the report prepared by Castell, Cremades and Vanrell (2023) in collaboration with the University of the Balearic Islands and the Government of the Balearic Islands.
-The objectives of this study were to understand the processes that favor or hinder the use of Catalan and other languages among young people in different contexts; to deepen the knowledge of their perceptions of language unity, regional variation and usage norms such as linguistic convergence; to analyze the sociolinguistic discourses of young people; and to study the most effective strategies and actions to implement language policies that favor the increased social use of Catalan among young people.
-With respect to the use of Catalan and other languages in different contexts, it was found that young people whose initial language was Catalan were much more likely to change their habitual language from Catalan to Spanish, compared to those whose initial language was Spanish, who, in general, kept this language as their habitual one.
-Likewise, it was found that living in an area with a higher density of Catalan favors the maintenance of Catalan as the habitual language, as well as the adoption of Catalan as the habitual language by those young people whose initial language is Spanish.
+First, studies that have explored the linguistic uses of and attitudes towards Catalan and Spanish among young people inthe Balearic Islands..
+For example, Castell, Cremades and Vanrell (2023) in collaboration with the University of the Balearic Islands and the Government of the Balearic Islands , aimed to understand the processes that favor or disfavor the use of Catalan and other languages among young people in different contexts; to deepen the knowledge of their perceptions of language unity, regional variation and usage norms such as linguistic convergence; to analyze the sociolinguistic discourses of young people; and to study the most effective strategies and actions to implement language policies that favor the increased social use of Catalan among young people.
+With respect to the use of Catalan and other languages in different contexts, the study found that young people whose initial language was Catalan were much more likely to change their habitual language from Catalan to Spanish, compared to those whose initial language was Spanish, who, in general, kept this language as their habitual one.
+Likewise, it was found that living in an area with a higher density of Catalan promoted the maintenance of Catalan as the habitual language, as well as the adoption of Catalan as the habitual language by those young people whose initial language is Spanish.
 However, in areas with a lower density of Catalan, such as Palma, the opposite effect was found.
-The authors also reported a main effect of age and place of birth with respect to the use or not of Catalan.
+The authors also reported a main effect of age and place of birth with respect to the use Catalan.
 Young people between ages 15 and 29 were less prone to adopt Catalan as their habitual language as opposed to people between ages 30 and 44.
 Likewise, people born in non-Catalan-speaking regions in Spain and abroad were also more prone to choose Spanish as their habitual language.